gabepombo1/Project-Sim/README.md

 # Project Sim

-This is an attempt to create a simple 4x game in Unity.
-It is not finished.
+This will be a simulation created in Unity.